hpc2n/intro-git/scripts/0.setup/LECTURE.md

 --- -->

+---

 ## Editor, Linux

 <!-- .slide: style="font-size: 30px;" -->

 Vim
 * You may need to install it first. (`sudo apt-get install vim`)
-* Start with `vim <filename>` where the file does not need to exist before.
-You open a new file for editing.
+* Start with `vim <filename>` to open a file for editing.
+The file will be created if it does not exist before.
 * Type `i` to enter 'insert' mode to be able to write in the editor.
 * Use `ESC` to go to 'command' mode and then `:wq` to save and exit the editor.
 * When you are in 'command' mode, typing `dd` will delete the whole line your cursor is on.

 Nano
-* Start with `nano <filename>` where the file does not need to exist before.
-You open a new file for editing.
+* Start with `nano <filename>` to open a file for editing.
+The file will be created if it does not exist before.
-* Ctrl-x will exit the editor, asking first if you want to save it.
+* Ctrl-x will exit the editor, asking first if you want to save the file.